Azure/iot-edge-opc-publisher-v1/README.md

 <img src="image-20201028141833399.png" style="zoom:50%;" />

-Simply click the Get it now button, pick your IoT Hub (the OPC Publisher is supposed to send data to) as well as your IoT Edge device (the OPC Publisher is supposed to run on) and click Create.
+Simply click the Get It Now button, pick the IoT Hub (the OPC Publisher is supposed to send data to) as well as the IoT Edge device (the OPC Publisher is supposed to run on) and click Create.

 ##### Accessing the Microsoft Container Registry Docker containers for OPC Publisher manually